 MAS published its Enforcement Report today, covering the period January 2019 to June 2020.
 The report detailed various enforcement actions taken against financial institutions and individuals for breaches of MAS regulations and requirements, including market abuse, financial misconduct, and control breaches related to money laundering.

 - Early detection of misconduct and breaches of laws.

 - Shaping business and market conduct.

 Our builds on the monograph.
-It provides updates on enforcement matters in the financial markets, highlight key outcomes and outline priorities for the future.
+It provides updates on enforcement matters in the financial markets, highlights key outcomes and outlines priorities for the future.
 The report is published once every 18 months.

 AGC, CAD and MAS take actions against Goldman Sachs Singapore Pte (GSSP) for its involvement in the 1MDB bond offerings.

 MAS has issued lifetime Prohibition Orders against Mr Kevin Michael Swampillai, a former representative and Head of the Wealth Management Services Department of BSI Bank Limited, Singapore Branch.

 MAS has issued prohibition orders against a former insurance agent and a former bank employee for fraud and dishonest conduct.

 MAS revoked the Capital Markets Services (CMS) licence of Apical Asset Management Pte.
 Ltd. (AAMPL) on 28 July 2020, for serious breaches of MAS’ Anti-Money Laundering/Countering Financing of Terrorism (AML/CFT) requirements.
 MAS has also reprimanded AAMPL’s CEO and Director Yeh Yin Yee and Director Bernard Kan Cheok Yin for failing to discharge their duties and functions of ensuring that AAMPL complies with all laws and rules governing its operations.